ERP Integration: Methods, Costs and What Buyers Need to Plan For

 What Is ERP Integration?

-ERP integration is the process of connecting your ERP Software with other third-party systems and external SaaS applications.
-That includes CRM, HRM, finance, inventory, e-commerce, and business intelligence.
+ERP integration is the process of connecting your ERP Software with the other systems that feed it data or rely on its outputs.
+That typically includes CRM, e-commerce, warehouse management, accounting and finance tools, HR information systems, business intelligence platforms, and manufacturing execution systems.

 ERP integration is one of the most complex and business-critical parts of ERP adoption.
 80% of IT buyers prioritise ERP systems with seamless integration capabilities.